List of excommunicable offences in the Catholic Church

 This is a list, in chronological order, of present and past offences to which the Catholic Church has attached the penalty of excommunication; the list is not exhaustive.
-In most cases these were "automatic excommunications", wherein the violator who knowingly breaks the rule is considered automatically excommunicated from the church regardless of whether a bishop (or the pope) has excommunicated them publicly.
-However, in a few cases a bishop would need to name the person who violated the rule for them to be excommunicated.
+In most cases these were "automatic excommunications", wherein the violator who knowingly breaks the rule is considered automatically excommunicated from the Church regardless of whether a bishop (or the pope) has excommunicated them publicly.
+However, in a few cases, a bishop would need to name the person who violated the rule for them to be excommunicated.

-Excommunication is an ecclesiastical penalty placed on a person to encourage the person to return to the communion of the church.
-An excommunicated person cannot receive any sacraments or exercise an office within the church until the excommunication is lifted by a valid authority in the church (usually a bishop).
+Excommunication is an ecclesiastical penalty or censure placed on a person to encourage them to return to communion with the Church.
+An excommunicated person cannot receive any of the sacraments or exercise any office within the Church until their excommunication is lifted by a valid authority, usually a bishop.
 Previously, other penalties could also be attached.
-In cases where excommunication is reserved for the apostolic see, only the bishop of Rome (the pope) has the power to lift the excommunication.
-Before 1869, the church distinguished "major" and "minor" excommunication; a major excommunication was often marked by simply writing, "Let them be anathema" in council documents.
-Only offences from the 1983 Code of Canon Law still have legal effect in the church.
+In cases where excommunication is reserved to the apostolic see, only the Bishop of Rome (i.e., the pope) has the power to lift the excommunication.
+Before 1869, the Church distinguished "major" and "minor" excommunications; a major excommunication was often marked by simply writing, "Let them be anathema" in council documents.
+Only offences from the 1983 Code of Canon Law still have legal effect in the Church.